Best Books on Nutrition That Will Help You Be Healthy

 Written by a renowned nutrition expert, this bestselling book has tons of valuable information and is over 500 pages.
 But don’t be scared by how thick the book is.
 The scientific information in this book is presented in an easy and enjoyable to read manner.

 Unlike other books on nutrition and healthy eating, this book doesn’t start with nutrition and what food to eat.
-It starts with the top fifteen diseases of premature death in America and the food that have been found to prevent, reduce and reverse these lifestyle diseases.
+It starts with the top fifteen diseases of premature death in America and the food that has been found to prevent, reduce and reverse these lifestyle diseases.

 2. Food Rules by Michael Pollan